Personal Loan Basics

 What is an APR?

 APR stands for Annual Percentage Rate.
 It reflects the true cost of borrowing by rolling your interest rate and any lender fees into a single annual figure.
 Two loans can carry the same interest rate but very different APRs if one has a higher origination fee.
-That is why APR is the number to compare across offers, not just the stated rate.
+That's why APR is the number to compare across offers, not just the stated rate.

 What is a debt‑to‑income (DTI) ratio?